 Business Registration - Doing Business As (DBA) and Co-Partnerships

 Business Registration is done through the County Clerk’s Office in each county you plan to do business.
-Before you register your business, you can conduct a search to be sure that the business name is not currently in use.
+Before you register your business, you can visit our Web Self-Service Portal to search for names already in use.

 New/Renewal Assumed Names and Co-Partnerships Filings